-The main reason for my travel to Turkey in summer 2019 was to spend several weeks on the beach.
-But, that was not the only reason.
-I also wanted to explore the Ottoman heritage.
-I have really only been to Istanbul in the past and with my Italian friends I also went to Bodrum and Fethiye in June 2007.
-But, that was a short trip with an accent on being by the sea, as it was in the summer.
+The main reason for my travel to Turkey, in summer 2019, was to spend several weeks on the beach.
+But, that wasn’t the only reason.
+I also wanted to explore Ottoman heritage.
+I’ve really only been to Istanbul in the past and, with my Italian friends, I also went to Bodrum and Fethiye, in June 2007.
+But, that was a short trip, with an accent on being by the sea, as it was in the summer.
 So, after Istanbul, Bursa and Izmir, it was time for me to move to my next destination – Kusadasi.

 The journey from Izmir to Kusadasi was easy.
-It took an hour by bus.
+It took one hour by bus.
 So, I was in my hotel already by 2pm.

 WHERE TO STAY IN KUSADASI?

 Kusadasi is a very popular international summer resort.
 I’ve seen a lot of foreign tourists, from England and Germany, but also from Serbia.
 Overall, Turkey is cheaper than Greece and other European summer destinations and that’s probably one important reason why people choose to go there.
-At the same time, you eat excellent food in Turkey, tourist infrastructure is well developed and sunny weather is guaranteed.
-But Kusadasi, together with the adjacent area, is a big place.
+At the same time, you eat excellent food in Turkey, the tourist infrastructure is well developed and the sunny weather is guaranteed.
+But, together with the adjacent area, Kusadasi is a big place.

-So, when I was checking where to stay in Kusadasi, I had a bit of a dilemma.
-I had to consider that I would be there for one week and I did not want to spend too much money.
+So, when I was checking where to stay, I had a bit of a dilemma.
+I had to consider that I would be there for one week and I didn’t want to spend too much money.
 My hotel in Kusadasi was more expensive than much better hotels in which I stayed in other Turkish cities.
-But, that was understandable, it was the peak season in one of the most popular summer resorts on the Aegean Sea.
+But, that was understandable, it was the peak season, in one of the most popular summer resorts on the Aegean Sea.

 The Hotel Sezgin, where I stayed, is in a perfect location.
 Admittedly, the place is slightly tired around the edges, especially the rooms, but you can’t really demand a lot if you pay little money.
 It was perfect for what I wanted.